deanturpin/thelaststraw/_1_supermarkets.md

 but the responsibility of disposing of the packaging is passed on to the consumer.

+Ask yourself: is this purchase important enough to justify packaging that will potentially be around for decades?

 # The future of supermarkets

 And, ironically, how it use to be.